JayIke/rpi-webcam-gadget/README.md

 ## ConfigFS Framework (See Docs)
 - Purpose: Create gadget device, define attributes, and bind to a UDC driver.
+- `webcam-gadget.sh` has been modified to include audio function - UAC2
+- 	UAC2 is used as opposed to UAC1 to support 4byte capture mask required by mics and driver...
+UAC1 could be used and the conversion would happen under the hood, but its not as efficient
 UVC Gadget ConfigFS Initialization:

 ![image](https://github.com/JayIke/rpi-webcam-gadget/assets/69820301/09f0fe65-3cae-4013-956a-f4d2eb6aac23)